 Goods donated for resale are included at fair value, being the expected proceeds from sale less the expected costs of sale.
 If it is practical to assess the fair value at receipt, it is recognised in stock and 'Income from other trading activities'.
-Upon sale, the value of the stock is charged against 'Income from other trading activities'.
+Upon sale, the value of the stock is charged against 'Income from other trading activities' and the proceeds are recognised as 'Income from other trading activities'.
 Where it is impractical to fair value the items due to the volume of low value items they are not recognised in the financial statements until they are sold.
 This income is recognised within 'Income from other trading activities'.